NateV/Inquisimin-Elm/README.md

 2. Fuctions that define the questions we want to ask the user.

 3. An `interview` that desribes how these questions should get asked.

-DictModel interviews can handle branching paths.
-See [this example](examples/BranchingDictModel.elm)

-DictModel interviews have other limitations.
-They currently don't support asking a user for an unknown number of some repeated item.
-(A `Collection` in the more complicated non-DictModel interviews).
-If you are using the helpers for making questions for users, these views will all create HTML views, so you cannot use Elm-UI instead.
-These interviews also do not currently support input validation.
-If these restrictions don't work for you, you'll need to go beyond `DictModel` interviews.
-We'll see in this section how `DictModel` interviews work, and then we'll see how to go beyond them in the next section.

 In a DictModel interview, the `main` function is an ordinary `main` Elm function.
 The initial model is an Ordered Dictionary, and there's a helper, `mkDictModel`, to create it.
 The `update` method is `updateDictModel` from `DictModel.elm`.
 The view is `mkDictModelInterviewView`, also from `DictModel.Elm`.
 You need to write your own `interview` function, though, so we'll define that a couple lines down.